Western North Carolina Trails

 This section includes details about all the individual named trails on this site.

-A trail is different from a hike in that hikes may use more than one trail, only part of a trail, or connections along roads between trails.
+A trail is distinguished from a hike in that hikes may use more than one trail, only part of a trail, or connections along roads between different trails.

 Find a Trail

 Each trail listing has its own bookmarkable page to make it easy to find later, with all of its stats, photos, and a map (where available).